The SMARTness of nutrition commitments

 - The estimated total costs associated with the delivery of the commitment, if known, including accounting for human resources, equipment and infrastructure.

-- The financial resources, which identify the funding mechanism (such as private, public and/or internal/self-funded) used to cover total costs, including specifying the funder (organisation’s name) and the extent to which these resources are secured (e.g., absolute amount secured or fully/partially secured if exact secured amount is not known).
+- The financial resources, which identify the funding mechanism (such as private, public and/or internal/self-funded) used to cover total costs, including specifying the funder (organisation’s name), funding mechanism and the extent to which these resources are secured (e.g. absolute amount secured or fully/partially secured if exact secured amount is not known).

 Relevant

 Commitments should reflect the nutritional priorities and challenges relevant to the setting (at national, regional or global levels) and target population.
 These challenges can include sector bottlenecks, such as limited healthcare personnel, and aligning with broader national priorities.
 Relevance further takes into account potential alignment with global nutrition targets and links with key pledging moments, such as the N4G summit.
-Relevance can take into consideration other important global public health challenges, such as whether a given commitment goal has been developed to address impacts on nutrition related to the Covid-19 pandemic.
+Relevance can take into consideration other important global public health challenges, such as whether a given commitment was developed to address impacts on nutrition related to unexpected forces, such as the Covid-19 pandemic.

 ‘Relevant’ identifies and defines the following ingredients for the commitment:

-1. The global nutrition targets(s) with which the commitment is aligned – on maternal, infant and young child nutrition[14] and diet-related non-communicable diseases.[15]
+- The global targets(s) with which the commitment is aligned – on maternal, infant and young child nutrition[13] and diet-related non-communicable diseases.[14]

-2. The requirements that the commitment needs to meet to qualify, which may vary by linked event.[16]
-For example, to qualify as an N4G commitment, in addition to being SMART and agreeing to report on progress to the GNR annually, commitments should align with national priorities and the N4G principles of engagement.[17]
-Of these requirements, the GNR will verify the self-reported SMARTness, which is facilitated by the standardised and comprehensive registration form.
+- The N4G thematic areas of the commitment,[15] if relevant.
+For example, to qualify as an N4G commitment, in addition to being SMART and agreeing to report on progress to the GNR periodically, commitments should align with national priorities and the N4G principles of engagement.[16]
+Of these requirements, the GNR verifies the self-reported SMARTness, facilitated by the standardised and comprehensive registration form.
 The intention is to work with stakeholders to obtain all the necessary information that will deem the commitment SMART.
-Additionally, for the N4G summit, the Access to Nutrition Initiative (ATNI)[18] will verify compliance of breast-milk substitute manufacturers with the International Code of Marketing of Breast-milk Substitutes by 2030, in both policy and practice.
-The registration and verification of N4G commitments timeline pre- and post-summit is as follows:[19]
+Additionally, for the N4G summit, the Access to Nutrition Initiative (ATNI)[17] screens commitment makers for adherence to the International Code of Marketing of Breast-milk Substitutes as well as other considerations, as per the N4G Host's Commitment Guide/Principles of Engagement.

 Time-bound